 Sequence Listing

-It refers to the listing of the nucleotide sequence corresponding to the applications containing disclosures of nucleotide and/or amino acid sequences that fall within the definitions of 37 CFR 1.821(a).
-They contain, as a separate part of the disclosure, details of the nucleotide and/or amino acid sequences and associated information.
+It refers to the listing of nucleotide sequences corresponding to applications that contain disclosures of nucleotide and/or amino acid sequences that fall within the definitions of 37 CFR 1.821(a).
+They include, as a separate part of the disclosure, details of the nucleotide and/or amino acid sequences and associated information.

-Although a Sequence Listing is required when requested by an examiner, submitting a Sequence Listing prior to such a communication almost always streamlines patent prosecution.
+Although a Sequence Listing is required when requested by an examiner, submitting a Sequence Listing before such a communication almost always streamlines patent prosecution.

 Conclusion

-Only competitor data collection and analysis can’t help you in competitor intelligence monitoring.
+Only competitor data collection and analysis can help you in competitor intelligence monitoring.
 A patent lifecycle has different stages with its own opportunities and threats.
-Further, selecting which stage to monitor and, more importantly, how to monitor these stages become imperative for the success of a business.
+Further, selecting which stage to monitor and, more importantly, how to monitor it becomes imperative for a business’s success.

 A targeted patent monitoring report helps in a meticulous analysis of these stages.
 It not only improves competitor monitoring but also helps in strategic patent filings.